SEACrowd/seacrowd.github.io/_pages/apprenticeship.md

       Examples include work on SEA languages, regional datasets, or SEA-specific social or cultural AI challenges.
   - title: "Am I qualified if I speak a language spoken in Southeast Asia, like Thai/Hokkien Chinese/etc?"
     content: |
-      This alone does not qualify you for the program.
+      This alone does NOT qualify you for the program.

       However, speaking a language from Southeast Asia can help, especially if it informs your research interests.
 We encourage you to highlight any relevant language skills and how they connect to your research goals in your application.
   - title: "Can I apply as a group/team?"